 2. Stroll Around The Biltmore Gardens

-After exiting the house, if you have a morning ticket, I recommend heading to the gardens right outside of the house’s entrance.
+After exiting the house, if you have a morning ticket, I recommend heading to the Biltmore Estate gardens right outside of the home’s entrance.

-Notably, Fredrick Law Olmstead designed Biltmore’s gardens, and you can find an Italian Garden as well as see vistas of America’s first managed forest.
-Don’t miss the conservatory, too.
+Notably, Fredrick Law Olmstead designed Biltmore’s gardens, and you can even see an Italian Garden.
+Don’t miss the conservatory.

-3. Grab Lunch Or Dinner At One Of The Many Property Restaurants
+3. Grab Lunch Or Dinner At One Of The Many Biltmore Restaurants

-As annual passholders, we love heading to the Biltmore for a meal and glass of local wine or a craft cocktail.
+One of our favorite things to do at Biltmore Estate as annual passholders, we love heading to one of the Biltmore restaurants for a meal and glass of local wine or a craft cocktail.
 I highly recommend using Open Table to make reservations if you don’t want long waits.
-Unlike Fast Passes at Disney, you don’t have to book that far out, either.

 What are our favorite Biltmore Restaurants?

-My dad loved their platter of smoked meats, and personally, I enjoy a classic chicken salad sandwich.
+My dad loves their platter of smoked meats, and personally, I enjoy a classic chicken salad sandwich.
 Who knew that they make stellar seasonal cocktails, too?

-Plus, if you are lucky to snatch a booth, you will find yourself eating in the old horse stalls.
+Plus, if you are lucky to snag a booth, you will find yourself eating in the old Vanderbilt horse stalls.
 Maybe that’s not your thing, but I love it.

 Slightly pricier, the menu and drinks change seasonally and are fresh as well as worth it.
 The outdoor patio is heated in the winter, and they have bar seating.
-The walls are filled with pictures of Cedric and the Vanderbilts.
+The walls are filled with black and white photographs of Cedric and the Vanderbilts.

 Out front is a creepy-fun little statue of Cornelia playing with Cedric.